andrew/ultimate-awesome/README.md

 - [awesome-face-swap](https://github.com/xh-liu-tech/awesome-face-swap) - A collection of resources on face swap.
 - [awesome-newsletter-tools](https://github.com/xiaomingx/awesome-newsletter-tools) - 😎 Awesome list of email newsletter tools, platforms, media, and software.
 - [Awesome-Shape-Correspondence](https://github.com/yzy1996/Awesome-Shape-Correspondence) - A collection of resources on Shape Correspondences and some of my reading notes.
-- [awesome-html-css](https://github.com/zedix/awesome-html-css) - Resources on the super power of HTML and modern CSS.
 - [Awesome-AI-resources](https://github.com/zelalemgetahun9374/Awesome-AI-resources) - Different kinds of resources useful for learning artificial intelligence including maths and statistics.
 - [awesome-cyber-security-tools](https://github.com/0xh3xa/awesome-cyber-security-tools) - 🛡️ A curated list of commonly used tools for cybersecurity.
 - [awesome-uniswap](https://github.com/0xperp/awesome-uniswap) - Collection of everything Uniswap.
 - [awesome-wrgms-kids](https://github.com/aaparmeggiani/awesome-wrgms-kids) - Our best *ptr's, for the next generation of wrgmrs.
 - [awesome-ai](https://github.com/abordage/awesome-ai) - Comprehensive collection of AI/ML tools, frameworks, libraries, and resources.
 Automatically curated and continuously updated with rich metadata and categorization.
 - [awesome-abstract](https://github.com/AbstractSDK/awesome-abstract) - 😎 Curated list of tools, contracts, and projects built with, for, or by Abstract.
-- [awesome-zig-llm](https://github.com/andrew-velox/awesome-zig-llm) - ⚡  A curated list of awesome Large Language Model (LLM), Machine Learning, and AI projects, libraries, and resources built with the Zig programming language.
 - [awesomestardew](https://github.com/annesoares/awesomestardew) - A list of great things made by the community for the game Stardew Valley.
 - [awesome-home-automation](https://github.com/apehex/awesome-home-automation) - :house: A curated list of awesome home automation tools, projects & resources.
 - [awesome-bot](https://github.com/arasu01/awesome-bot) - A curated list of awesome Bots.